(Pauline visits Jules in his death bed.)

 (- opens the door and leaves, to return to the dinner party she is hostessing downstairs.)

-An adaptation of Dominick Dunne’s novel, about a wealthy man, his inconvenient mistress, a shocking murder, a criminal cover-up, and the high society crowd of Los Angeles who do not mingle with the movie-folk.
+THE STORY: An adaptation of Dominick Dunne’s novel, about a wealthy man, his inconvenient mistress, a shocking murder, a criminal cover-up, and the high society crowd of Los Angeles who do not mingle with the movie-folk.

-This is one of the more delightfully macabre scenes in this film, beautifully played by Jason Robards and Jill Eickenberry.
+THE BACKSTORY: This is one of the more delightfully macabre scenes in this film, beautifully played by Jason Robards and Jill Eickenberry.
 The whole film is fun, and still makes me smile.
 I had a good time writing this script, and one of my favorite memories is sitting in the room with this remarkable cast and listening to all these terrific actors read my words.
 (Roddy MacDowell, who played the character of Cyril, was in addition a lovely human being whom I got to spend some time with over a meal or two.)
 Elaine Stritch, who plays Rose and was nominated for an Emmy, wasn’t present at the reading – her part was originally to be played by Polly Bergen, another lovely person.
 Joe Sargent, who directed my first film, was to direct this one too, but had to bow out at the last minute for health reasons.
 But everything turned out smashing, and it’s still one of my favorite films.